leaningtech/cheerpj-meta/examples/README.md

 # CheerpJ tutorials

-This repository holds a collection of the CheerpJ tutorials available on [our documentation website](https://labs.leaningtech.com/cheerpj3/examples).
+This repository holds a collection of the CheerpJ examples available on [our documentation website](https://labs.leaningtech.com/cheerpj3/examples).
 These examples will help you to put hands-on simple projects with CheerpJ and run a variety of Java applets and applications in the browser, including those that require networking.